natejms/ampersand/README.md

 # Ampersand

-A really, *really* minimalistic static site generator.
+The really, *really* minimalistic static site generator.

-Ampersand is the product of being annoyed by how difficult it is to maintain a web application's translations by copying and pasting the source code into language denoted folders, Apache Cordova not having any native method of managing translations and an afternoon to kill.

-## What is Ampersand?

-Ampersand is a lightweight and minimalistic static site generator with the primary focus of managing translations of a user interface via the Moustache template engine and a whole bunch of JSON.
+Ampersand is a minimal static site generator designed to help you manage multiple translations of a website without needing to do so dynamically.
+On its own, Ampersand is a command line utility that allows you to separate the text content of your website from the markup and store it in a JSON file where you can rebuild your page via Mustache templates.

-Traditionally, managing translations of a website would look something like
+Traditionally, managing translations of a website statically would look something like this:
-this:

 ```
 __ root
 |
 |__ scripts
-____|__ scripts.js
+|  |__ scripts.js
 |
 |__ styles
-____|__ styles.css
+|  |__ styles.css
 |
 |__ lang
     |__ en
-        |__ index.html
+    |  |__ index.html
-        |__ about.html
+    |  |__ about.html
-     ___|__ ...
+    |  |__ ...
     |
     |__ fr
         |__ index.html
         |__ about.html
         |__ ...
 ```

-In this project, we have a website with two or more English pages that were also translated into French.
+In this project, we have a website with two or more English pages that we also translated into French.
 This works, but what happens when I want to make some changes to `index.html`?
 In the past, it was as easy as making my changes and saving.
 Now, I need to copy those changes over to the `fr` folder and